Laser hair removal vs. at-home hair removal devices

 Laser hair removal is a popular choice for many.
 It’s an option that can ultimately eliminate the need for a razor or wax.
 And while successful treatment will make shaving essentially obsolete, professional laser hair removal can also be a little pricey, but that isn’t the only option available to you.

 At-home laser hair removal is another option.
 You’ll save a few bucks and you can do it in the comfort of your own home, but is it your BEST option?
-We’ve gathered the facts so you can make the safest and most sensible choice.
+We’ve gathered the facts so you can make the safest and most sensible choice with at-home hair removal treatments.

 What should I expect with an at-home laser hair removal device?